-Even with a recent allocation of water from the Monterey Peninsula Water Management District, potable water remains scarce and highly regulated in the City and continues to be a major limiting constraint to new development.
-In order to preserve the City's limited water allocation for new residential units, the City will continue to implement the Water Management Program (Carmel Municipal Code Chapter 17.50) through the building permit process,, and provide information to the community on water conservation retrofits and best practices.
+Potable-Even with a recent allocation of water from the Monterey Peninsula Water Management District, potable water remains scarce and highly regulated in the City and continues to be a major limiting constraint to new development.
+In order to preserve the City's limited water allocation for new residential units, the City will continue to enforce-implement the Water Management Program (Carmel Municipal Code Chapter 17.50) through the building permit process, establishthe Water Distribution Policy, and provide information to the community on water conservation retrofits and best practices.
 In addition, the City will provide information on and promote water conservation education through outreach and community engagement, and retrofit rebates provided by the Monterey Peninsula Water Management District.